DavisMcCue/cs4540_sp2020_g09-KeepassXC/Sprint_Reviews/Sprint_Review_01.md

 #### What will we change to improve?
 We will have to include more testing and develop better understanding of the project itself.

+## Davis McCue
+#### What went well?
+I was able to make some progress by adding a Sort function that took a password that was deleted and add a date to it in the recycling bin and that way the sort function will be able to sort it. where old passwords are at the bottom and new deleted passwords are at the top.
+#### What didn’t go so well?
+Getting the command line to properly work is still an issue.
+The only thing that I can do at the moment is use the search function to navigate through the code to find where code links up but, testing is a big issue because I cant compile and run the code.
+#### What have I learned?
+I have learn how to effectively search through VS code and pin-point certain code that I want to trace.
+I have also learned how to use git and gitbash.
+I have learned how to use cmake more.
+But, this project is a work in progress and there much, much more too learn.
+#### What still puzzles me?
+I still don't understand why the command line and cmake arent working together.
+I don't know if the path is corrupted or something else.
+Still trying to figure it out.
+#### What will we change to improve?
+make more test for our code that we implement into their already standing code.
+Make sure to get our IDE constantly working all the time and not here and there like they are now.